A-Stecka/book-classification-2022/README.md

 # Classification of Book Genres Based on Their Summaries
-Recognizing the genre of a book based on its summary was completed as part of the course Artificial Intelligence and Knowledge Engineering
+Recognizing the genre of a book based on its summary completed as part of the course Artificial Intelligence and Knowledge Engineering
 -
 Data was obtained from the [CMU Book Summary Dataset](https://www.cs.cmu.edu/~dbamman/booksummaries.html).